The Nigeria Centre for Disease Control (NCDC) reported 877 new infections of COVID-19 Thursday.

-As of Wednesday, more than 109.5 million cases of COVID-19 had been reported worldwide, with 61.6 million cases considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
+As of Thursday, more than 109.9 million cases of COVID-19 had been reported worldwide, with 61.9 million cases listed as recovered or resolved on a tracking site maintained by Johns Hopkins University.
 The global death toll stood at more than 2.4 million.